SplendidAlakey/Perfectly-Splendid/README.md

 <p>

 1. Install the 1.19.2 version of the game and make sure it works without any mods
-2. Navigate to https://quiltmc.org/en/install/client/ and follow the instructions to install Quilt Loader 0.17.5
+2. Navigate to https://quiltmc.org/en/install/client/ and follow the instructions to install Quilt Loader 0.17.6
-3. Navigate to https://cdn.modrinth.com/data/qvIfYCYJ/versions/1RL57ufH/quilted-fabric-api-4.0.0-beta.17%2B0.64.0-1.19.2.jar and download QSL, then put it into the .minecraft/mods folder.
-If such folder doesn't exist, simply create one.
+3. Navigate to https://www.curseforge.com/minecraft/mc-mods/qsl and download QSL, then put it into the .minecraft/mods folder.
+If such a folder doesn't exist, simply create one.
-4. Navigate to ---, choose the latest version of the pack and scroll down until you see the list of included mods
+4. Navigate to https://www.curseforge.com/LINKGOESHERE, choose the latest version of the pack and scroll down until you see the list of included mods
 5. Download every mod, make sure to use the correct versions, and put them all into the mods folder
 6. Download the modpack file and exctract the "config", "resourcepacks" and "kubejs" folders from it, put them all in .minecraft/
 7. Launch the game using the Quilt profile in the launcher